zmkfirmware/zmk/docs/docs/features/low-power-states.md

 :::note

 The device enters the same software power-off state as in deep sleep, but is significantly more restrictive in the sources which can wake it.
-Power is _not_ technically removed from the entire system.
+Power is _not_ technically removed from the entire system, unlike a hardware switch.

 :::